Tag Archives: Harley Davidson

 1926 JD Harley Davidson 1200cc project – SOLD

 Kevin ran a 26 J model Harley Davidson since the 1980s and had built up a strong collection of spare parts including an entire second engine.
-We have carefully collected all of these together to create this incredible motorcycle restoration project which includes:
+We carefully collected all of these together to create this incredible motorcycle restoration project which included:

 • 1200cc JD engine with generator/distributor